rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 Notes: There is one trick.
 We can transform each line plot to the bar plot, for example transform plot **A** to plot **B**.
 All the information is saved, but just in a bit different way of representing.
 And could also switch back from plot **B** to plot **A**.
 It is due to the fact that x axis variable is time-relevant (months).

 However, not every bar chart can be reasonably converted to the line chart.
 Plot **C** have a categorical x axis variable that is not really well suited for the line chart.
 Most of the time we read line chart from left to right, looking at the ups and downs in a trend.
-By we don't have an actual trend here and we changed the order of the x axis labels the line would look completely different.
+By we don't have an actual trend here and if we changed the order of the x axis labels the line would look completely different.
 Another point, that we assume that we know (or can predict the values) at each point on the line even if it has no observed x value.
 For example, for the plot **A** we can assume that the value between March and April (~15 of March) was around 150.
 But what would be the actual meaning of the average between group B and group C on the **D** plot?

 ---